Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 Online teaching is often held to higher standards than classroom teaching, and sometimes these standards have nothing to do with the teacher’s ability.
 For example, a technological breakdown can have a negative impact on students’ evaluation of an instructor’s work, though the instructor is rarely responsible for the technical failure.

 To succeed, you should find some allies to help.
-If you are new to online teaching and learning, let your students know.
+If you are new to online or blended teaching and learning, let your students know.
 They will usually give you a lot of leeway.
 Some of the students may offer to help you set up or facilitate technology-based activities or at least respond positively to your requests for technological help.
 Overall, you will find it well worth the effort to evaluate and improve your online teaching effectiveness.

 There are many ways to evaluate teaching effectiveness in either the physical or virtual environments.
 Getting pointers and advice before the term begins can save you from making revisions later.
 Formative feedback, collected during an ongoing course, improves that specific course.
 Summative feedback, collected after a course ends, improves the next iterations.
 Feedback that applies to the instructor’s process can also improve other courses.

-If this is your first time teaching an online course, or using online components for your face-to-face or hybrid course, you do not have to use every online tool or strategy.
+If this is your first time teaching an online course, or using online components for your face-to-face or blended course, you do not have to use every online tool or strategy.
 Instead, choose one or two strategies based on your learning objectives

 Writing personal teaching goals is one more practice you can try as you prepare the online environment and the materials and activities to go in it.
 Creating an online teaching journal allows you to track your thoughts and actions over time.
 Including personal teaching goals among the first entries will get you off to a good beginning.